entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character 166 in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (2024) stated that the three character-states of this character form a morphocline, and set it ‘ordered’，We consider this morphocline unclear and retain it '[unordered]'.
+> - Clement *et al.* (2024) stated that the three states of this character form a morphocline, and set them ‘ordered’，We consider this morphocline unclear and retain the three states 'unordered'. **to Xm: The comments like this should be included in your SI.**

 > - The coding of *Qujingodus* is 2.

 ### 3. Rostral tubuli: absent (0) , present (1).
 > Friedman (2007), Character 136; Zhu *et al*.
 (2009, Character 150), and references therein; Zhu *et al*.
 (2013), Character 142; Lu *et al.* (2016), Character 260; Choo *et al*.
 (2017), Character 158; King *et al*.
 (2017), Character 67; Clement *et al*.
 (2018), Character 258; Castiello (2018), Character 69; Zhu Y. *et al*.
 (2022), Character 24; Brazeau *et al*.
 (2023), Character 71; Clement *et al.* (2024), Character 3.

-> Lu *et al.* (2016), Character 260; Clement et al. (2018), Character 258.
+> Lu *et al.* (2016), Character 260; Clement et al. (2018), Character 258.  **to Xm: If contents of this line have already be incorporated into the above, you can delete it to avoid repitition.**

 > - Character 24 in 'early gnathostome phylogeny dataset'.